yohn-dezmon/realtime-smart-meter-dashboard/README.md

 3. theftKey -> this table stores geohashes and their timestamp in milliseconds such that it can be ordered by most recent time when querying.
 This data is data that was above the high threshold in the anomaly Kafka stream application.

 These tables are created by the java applications within the kafka/redisConsumer and kafka/cassandraConsumer subdirectories.

+## Dash Webapp:

+Please see the README within the dash-webapp subdirectory for how to install the necessary Python dependencies and how to run the application to launch the Dash web application.